Regulations on Safe Management of Hazardous Chemicals in China(2011)

 • The used quantity has reached the threshold volume stipulated by the standard usage quantity of hazardous chemicals (for example, for chlorine, the threshold value is 180t/y).
 So far, the threshold value has been set for 62 hazardous chemicals (60 hazardous chemicals for priority management + 2 chemicals).

-Registration of Hazardous Chemicals in China
+Registration of Hazardous Chemicals with SAWS

 Please note that companies based outside of China do not need to and cannot register those hazardous chemicals.